Rick Wiener's High Holiday 5786 Remarks

-Vadim Avshalumov's Rosh Hashanah 5786 Remarks
+Vadim Avshalumov's High Holiday 5786 Remarks

-Vadim Avshalumov's Rosh Hashanah 5786 Remarks
+Vadim Avshalumov's High Holiday 5786 Remarks

 I was asked to welcome everyone here today on behalf of the Downtown Synagogue’s Board.